Gims: Christmas

 At the end of 2021, he stated in a video that celebrating Christmas or wishing a happy new year "is not Muslim".
 He is also opposed to birthday celebrations because this tradition is of non-Muslim origin.
 He subsequently apologised for the video.

 Homophobia

-Among several homophobic lyrics with his band Sexion D'Assaut, in 2008, in the song "On t'as humilié" which uses the instrumental from the single Soldier by American rapper Eminem, Gims pronounces the sentence "I think it's time for the faggots to perish, cut off their penises and leave them dead on the ring road."
+Among several homophobic lyrics with his band Sexion D'Assaut, in 2008, in the song "On t'as humilié" which uses the instrumental from the single "Soldier" by American rapper Eminem, Gims pronounces the sentence "I think it's time for the faggots to perish, cut off their penises and leave them dead on the ring road."

-Egypt
+Arrest

-In March 2023, he got into a controversy after claiming that ancient Egyptians had electricity.
-Among other theories, he claimed that "the gold at the tip of the pyramids is the best conductor of electricity".
-He claims these statements were taken out of context and that he can not definitely say this happened.
+On 25 March 2026, Gims was arrested and detained for alleged involvement in a complex international money laundering network at the Paris-Charles de Gaulle airport.
+Investigators are examining a luxury real estate development project, "Sunset Village Private Residences," promoted by Gims in Marrakech.
+After 48 hours of detention, he was released on judicial supervision and asked to pay bail.
+On April 3rd, he released a song titled "Soleil" briefly addressing the issue.